Lisa Collier Cool: Awards

 Cool received a National Magazine Award for Personal Service in 1989 for an article in Good Housekeeping titled "The Preventable Cancer".
-She received an Outstanding Service Award from ASJA in 2012, and is a three-time winner of that organization’s June Roth Medical Journalism Award in 2007, 2003 and in 1996.
-Other awards include ASJA’s Donald Robinson Investigative Journalism Award in 1997 and its Outstanding Article Award in 2001.
-She was recognized particularly for her work on fundraising and supporting the ASJA's Writers Emergency Assistance Fund, a charity of which she served as Chair and a Trustee from 2006-2016.
+She received an Outstanding Service Award from ASJA in 2012, and is a three-time winner of that organization's June Roth Medical Journalism Award in 2007, 2003 and in 1996.
+Other awards include ASJA's Donald Robinson Investigative Journalism Award in 1997 and its Outstanding Article Award in 2001.
+She was recognized particularly for her work on fundraising and supporting the ASJA's Writers Emergency Assistance Fund, a charity of which she served as chair and a Trustee from 2006 to 2016.

 Personal life

 Cool and her husband have three children.